kaydoh/ArkoudaWeeklyCall/README.md

 # ArkoudaWeeklyCall
 Info and slides used for the weekly Arkouda zoom call

-This is a 30min call every Tuesday at 1pm ET to discuss Arkouda algorithms, code, and methods.
+The meeting is a 30min call every Tuesday at 1pm ET to discuss Arkouda algorithms, code, and methods.

 This repo will probably hold PDFs mostly.

+We will be taking requests for subjects to talk about as long as it hast to do with Arkouda... ;-)

+Submit an issue with your requested subject.

 # Zoom Invite